I beg to move an amendment, at the end of the Question to add:

 In a similar vein, I pay tribute to our hard-working national health service and social care staff, who every day go beyond the call of duty, going the extra mile for each and every one of our constituents, ourselves and our loved ones.
 They do it after a decade of cutbacks and of the tightest financial squeeze in the history of the NHS, but despite that, our NHS staff are treating more patients every day than ever before.
 I am afraid, however, that we have a Government who are still expecting our staff to deliver care in the most intolerable working conditions, from bed cuts to staffing shortages and equipment breaking down every day.
 The dismal consequence of this decade of underfunding and cuts sees patient care suffering and standards of care deteriorating.

 Let me share a couple of examples with the House.
 Somebody from another part of the country got in touch with me and asked me to raise this directly with the Secretary of State, although she asked that we anonymise these exchanges.
 Her 91-year-old mother fell in her house on a Sunday at around 2.40 pm.
 She waited two and a half hours for an ambulance.
 When she got to the hospital, she waited an hour and a half in a cold corridor before being admitted to a bay.
 Eight hours later, she was seen by a doctor, who recommended an X-ray and scan.
 She got the result of the X-ray at 1.15 am.
 Only then was she given pain relief and put on a drip.
 By 3 am, she still had not been admitted to a ward.
-At 9 am, she was sent back to her care home—her daughter was not told—with no pain relief nor any prescription.
+At 9 am, she was sent back to her care home—her daughter was not told—with no pain relief or any prescription.

 Perhaps I can tell another heartbreaking story, from today’s edition of Pulse.
 It reveals that a teenage boy—a 16-year-old—was referred to child and adolescent mental health services by his GP, but because his condition was not considered serious enough, CAMHS turned him away.
 The boy later died by suicide.
 These are heartbreaking stories, but stories like that are happening far too often in a health system that is under intense pressure.

 My hon.
 Friend is telling tragic stories about the impact on real patients of what is happening in the NHS.
 Other families who are suffering are those often with children who have very severe conditions, such as epilepsy, who would benefit from access to medical cannabis.
 The Government have indicated that that access should be available, but it is just not getting to these families, and the children and families are suffering, both because of the pain and financially as a result.
-Does he agree that the Government should do much more to fast-track this?
+Does he agree that the Government should do much more to fast-track availability?

 I completely agree, and I pay tribute to my hon.
 Friend and to hon.
 Members such as the right hon.
 Member for Hemel Hempstead (Sir Mike Penning) who have led the charge in this debate.
 If medicinal cannabis has a medicinal, therapeutic value, it should be allowed.
 If there are issues in the bureaucracy that are slowing it down, and if that needs legislation, we will work with the Secretary of State to get it through, if that is where the blockage is.
 If the blockage is in some other area and he needs our co-operation, we will co-operate with him.
 We need to resolve this, because too many young people are going without the help they need.